- Examples of malware

 How to know if your device is infected by a malware

-One way to know if your device is infected by a malware is to fully scan your device regularly with antimalware software such as NordVPN’s CyberSec, McAfee, or Norton, some of the best malware protection software you can find.
+If you want to know whether your computer or mobile phone is infected with malware, you can fully scan your device regularly with antimalware software such as NordVPN’s CyberSec, McAfee, or Norton, some of the best malware protection software for iPhones, Android phones, and PCs you can find.

 Other symptoms that your devices could have been infected are:

 - Extensions of some of your files have been changed, and you cannot open these files; for example, the Ghost malware changes some of the target’s file extensions;

 - Your device performs very slowly;

 - Your device is heated even if not in use.